1ux/BitConnector/README.md

 - You can use the [XC9536XL](https://www.xilinx.com/support/documentation/data_sheets/ds058.pdf) or the more powerful [XC9572XL](https://www.xilinx.com/support/documentation/data_sheets/ds057.pdf) CPLD.
 - The BitConverter was designed in a minimal configuration with commercially available components.
 - The bracketed components are optional for hardware debouncing/Schmitt trigger action via [74LVC2G14](https://assets.nexperia.com/documents/data-sheet/74LVC2G14.pdf).
-- If you make the board without hardware debouncing, please set the solderjumper JP1.
+- If you make the board without hardware debouncing, please set the solderjumper J1.
-- In addition to the schematic, the Gerber files for board production have also been published.
+- In addition to the schematic, the [Gerber](https://github.com/1ux/BitConnector/raw/master/gerbers/gerbers_v5X.zip) files for board production have also been published.

 ## Thanks to: